R3Conclave/conclave-core-sdk/docs/docs/gradle-properties.md

 [Gradle properties](https://docs.gradle.org/current/userguide/build_environment.html#sec:gradle_configuration_properties)
 to import the SDK libraries into Conclave projects.
 The properties in question are `conclaveRepo` and `conclaveVersion`.

 This is configured in `settings.gradle`.
-For example, consider the file `/path/to/conclave/sdk/hello-world/settings.gradle`, where these properties are used to import the Conclave maven repository and apply the Conclave plugin:
+For example, consider the [hello world sample](https://github.com/R3Conclave/conclave-samples/blob/master/hello-world/settings.gradle), where these properties are used to import the Conclave maven repository and apply the Conclave plugin:
 ```groovy
 pluginManagement {